istio/istio.io/README.md

 #### When Istio source code is branched

-Run `make release-1.4.0`, and that's it.
+Run `prepare release-1.4.0`, and that's it.
+This will grab the latest material from the new istio source branch.

+#### On the day of the release

+1. Run `make release-1.4.0`.
 This make target will change some variables in `master` and `release-1.3` as needed, and create a new branch `release-1.4` for the new version.

-#### On the day of the release

-1. Go to the istio.io project on [Netlify](https://netlify.com)
+1. Go to the istio.io project on [Netlify](https://netlify.com) and do the following:

-1. Change the branch that is built from the previous release's branch to the new release branch, in this case release-1.4
+    - Change the branch that is built from the previous release's branch to the new release branch, in this case `release-1.4`.

-1. Select the option to trigger an immediate rebuild and redeployment.
+    - Select the option to trigger an immediate rebuild and redeployment.

-1. Once deployment is done, browse istio.io and make sure everything looks good.
+    - Once deployment is done, browse istio.io and make sure everything looks good.

 1. **[NEEDS REVISION]** Go to the [Google Custom Search Engine](https://cse.google.com) and do the following: